Alfred Bartles

 Alfred Howell Bartles (November 10, 1930 – December 28, 2006) was an American composer and musician.
-He played the cello and piano and he is best known for "Music for Symphony Orchestra and Jazz Ensemble", a work that has been described as pioneering of the crossover between jazz and classical music.
+He played the cello and piano and he is best known for Music for Symphony Orchestra and Jazz Ensemble, a work that has been described as pioneering of the crossover between jazz and classical music.

 Bartles grew up in Nashville, Tennessee, and studied piano under Lennie Tristano.
 He enrolled at Vanderbilt University in 1949 with the intention of studying music, but left at the start of the Korean War, to act as an arranger and pianist for the US Army.
 He obtained a master's degree in composition from Ohio University, under the direction of Karl Ahrendt, and began studying the cello.
-He joined the St Louis Symphony Orchestra, and played in the pit orchestra on Broadway musicals.
-His compositions began to be published in the 1960s, including "Music for Symphony Orchestra and Jazz Ensemble".
-In 1973, he accepted a position at Tennessee Technological University before moving to the Eurythmeum in Stuttgart, Germany in 1977.
+He joined the St. Louis Symphony Orchestra, and played in the pit orchestra on Broadway musicals.
+His compositions began to be published in the 1960s, including Music for Symphony Orchestra and Jazz Ensemble.
+In 1973, he accepted a position at Tennessee Technological University before moving to the Eurythmeum in Stuttgart, Germany, in 1977.
 He moved back to Nashville in 1997, where he spent the remainder of his career.

 Early life

-Alfred Howell Bartles was born to Paul and Martha Howell Bartles on November 10, 1930, where he was raised in Nashville.
-When Alfred was five years old his father died from the aftereffects of poison gas in World War I. So he and his mother lived with his mother's younger sister, Isabel Howell, who helped to raise him.
+Alfred Howell Bartles was born to Paul and Martha Howell Bartles on November 10, 1930, and was raised in Nashville.
+When Alfred was five years old his father died from the after-effects of poison gas in World War I, so he and his mother lived with his mother's younger sister, Isabel Howell, who helped to raise him.
 Alfred was raised in a family where both parents and grandparents had been musical.
 He showed talent at a young age with music, especially with piano.
 He would help the family with the income, doing low wage band jobs before being able to be a part of a musician union.

 Composing career

 After spending summer of 1949 studying with Lennie Tristano, Bartles went to Vanderbilt University in the fall of 1949 wanting to get a premedical curriculum at first.
 However, he later transferred to Peabody College, to begin his studies in composition.
 During the Korean war, there was an Army Reserve Band in which Bartles played for and was called out of, for active duty.
 It later led to him transferring to University of Mississippi after the army.

 At the University of Mississippi, he became interested in the cello as an instrument to take up despite not knowing much about it.
 Because of his musical past and devotion towards it, the learning curve was easier.
-Also while there he met Claus Adam, a cellist for the Juilliard quartet who would later become his mentor.
+Also while there he met Claus Adam, a cellist for the Juilliard String Quartet who would later become his mentor.
 At the University of Mississippi he met a piano student Martha Jean Smith.
-They married January 31, 1954 in the middle of their graduate studies at Ohio University (Athens Ohio).
+They married January 31, 1954, in the middle of their graduate studies at Ohio University (Athens Ohio).
 It was at Ohio University where Bartles studied composition with Karl Ahrendt and Roy Harris.
 Bartles received his master's degree in composition from Ohio University in 1954.